Richard W. Riley College of Education and Leadership

 School of Higher Education, Leadership, and Policy

-Dr. Doris U. Bolliger’s formal training is in instructional design and technology, and she has served at different institutions in various roles during her 15+ year career.
+Dr. Doris U. Bolliger’s formal training is in instructional design and technology, and she has served at different institutions in various roles during her 20 year career in higher education.
 Dr. Bolliger served as a graduate program coordinator at the University of Wyoming.
 At Walden University, she serves as a dissertation mentor in the Ph.D.
 Education and Doctor of Education programs.
 She has served on numerous gradaute student committees.

 Dr. Bolliger's primary research interests include faculty and student satisfaction, communication, community, connectedness, engagement, and interaction in online learning environments.
 Other research interests are the utilization of mobile technologies in informal settings.
 Dr. Bolliger has presented at numerous conferences including the American Educational Research Association, Association for Educational Communications & Technology, and Northern Rocky Mountain Educational Research Association.
 She has published over 40 peer-reviewed journal articles.